serverless/dashboard/docs/python-sdk.md

 ### Install the package

-When Tracing is enabled in Serverless Console, an  AWS Lambda Layer is added to your AWS Lambda function with the `serverless_sdk` package.
+When Tracing is enabled in Serverless Console, an  AWS Lambda Layer is added to your AWS Lambda function with the `sls_sdk` package.
 While the AWS Lambda layer is added by Serverless Console, it is possible for the layer to be removed temporarily if you deploy manually or with some infrastructure as code tools.
 As such, we recommend bundling the SDK with your handler to avoid